Klasky Csupo

 During the 1990s and 2000s, they produced and animated era-defining shows for the children's network, Nickelodeon, such as Rugrats (which was one of the channel's original animated series, known as Nicktoons), Aaahh!!!
-Real Monsters, The Wild Thornberrys, Rocket Power, As Told by Ginger and All Grown Up!.
-They also animated the early seasons of The Simpsons for 20th Century Fox and Gracie Films, as well as Duckman on USA Network.
-In 2008, Nickelodeon ended their long-running partnership with Klasky Csupo and its shows ceased production, resulting in the company becoming dormant for four years.
-In 2012, the company reopened and began production on a CGI-animated reboot of Rugrats, which premiered in 2021 on Paramount+, the streaming service of Nickelodeon and its parent company Paramount Global.
+Real Monsters, The Wild Thornberrys, Rocket Power, As Told by Ginger, All Grown Up!, and the American dub of Poppy Cat.
+They also animated the first three seasons of The Simpsons for 20th Century Fox Television and Gracie Films, as well as Duckman on USA Network.
+In 2008, Nickelodeon ended their long-running partnership with Klasky Csupo and its shows were canceled, resulting in the company becoming discontinued for four years.
+In 2012, the company reopened.
+In 2018, it began production on a CGI-animated reboot of Rugrats, which premiered in 2021 on Paramount+, the streaming service of Nickelodeon and its parent company Paramount Global.